adada-e/alx-low_level_programming/0x18-dynamic_libraries/README.md

 0x18.
 C - Dynamic libraries

+This project tells us all about dynamic libraries and how they are used.

+Resources
+Read or watch:

+What is difference between Dynamic and Static library (Static and Dynamic linking) create dynamic libraries on Linux
+Technical Writing
 Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: